ernestocid/vote-no-destino/README.md

 # README

-Link for the project hosted on Heroku: [http://vote-no-destino-2.herokuapp.com/](http://vote-no-destino-2.herokuapp.com/)
+Link for the project hosted on Heroku: [http://vote-no-destino-2.herokuapp.com/](http://vote-no-destino-2.herokuapp.com/).
+Survey options can be managed by accessing the /options url.

 ## Setup
 ### Dependencies